Kagwep/oware-game/README.md

 The  score houses acts as the destination for accumulated beads, while the six houses on each player's side serve as the playing field.
 A player wins after successfuly capturing 25 beads or more.
 It ends in a draw if both players capture 24.
 The win traces which can be verified that such movews can lead to a win are stored on Areon network and the players recieve redeamable nft tokens.

+# Features

-## Features
+## Blockchain integration:

-- **Smart Contracts with Dojo**: The game logic is implemented using dojo provable game engine.
+- **Smart Contracts with Dojo:** The core game logic resides on secure, transparent smart contracts powered by the Dojo provable game engine.
+This ensures fair and verifiable gameplay on the blockchain.

-- **Giza Orion**: Framework dedicated to Provable Machine Learning.
-It provides essential components and a new ONNX runtime for building our Provable AI Oware Agent.
+- **Giza - Orion:** This dedicated framework for Provable Machine Learning provides crucial components and an ONNX runtime for building an AI Oware agent, enabling a challenging and evolving opponent.

+## Immersive Experience:

-- **3D Visualization with Babylon.js and Blender**: The Oware world with 3D visualization powered by Babylon.js.
-The models are created using Blender, ensuring a visually appealing and engaging gaming experience.
+- **3D Visualization with Babylon.js and Blender:** Immerse yourself in the world of Oware with stunning 3D visuals powered by Babylon.js.
+Models crafted in Blender bring the game to life, enhancing your gaming experience.

+- **Multi-wallet compatibility:** Access the game using your preferred wallet:
+  - Argen: A user-friendly, non-custodial wallet for seamless tokens management.

+  - Braavos: A powerful and versatile platform for diverse blockchain interactions.

+## OWR Token:

-- **OWR Token**: Oware introduces the OWR token, a digital asset within the game.
-Players can earn and trade OWR tokens as rewards for their achievements.
+- **Earn and trade:** Oware introduces the OWR token, a digital asset earned through in-game achievements and tradable.
+This adds a layer of strategic gameplay and potential rewards.

 ## Development Setup